Structure-Grounded Pretraining for Text-to-SQL: Structure-Grounded Pretraining

 \subsection{Motivation}

-One of the critical generalization challenges in cross-database text-to-SQL is text-table alignment, i.e., the model needs to understand language and database schemas unseen in training, including value mentions, novel columns and to correctly map between them.
-Similar generalization challenges have been studied for a long time in NLP field.
-Recently, pretrained language models have achieved great success in tackling the challenges by learning syntactic and semantic information of words across contexts from a large text corpus.
-Inspired by this, in this work we aim to leverage a large parallel text-table corpus and learn the use of words in both unstructured text and structured tabular data, as well as the token and cell level association knowledge.
+One of the critical generalization challenges in cross-database text-to-SQL is text-table alignment, i.e., a model needs to understand NL utterances and database schemas unseen in training, including value mentions and novel columns, and to correctly map between them.
+Similar generalization challenges have been studied for a long time in the NLP field.
+Recently, pretrained language models \cite{devlin2018bert, liu2019roberta, lewis2019bart} have achieved great success in tackling the challenges by learning\nop{syntactic and semantic} contextualized representations of words\nop{ across contexts} from a large text corpus.
+Inspired by this, in this work we aim to develop a pretraining method that can directly learn the text-table alignment knowledge from a large parallel text-table corpus.\nop{is the last sentence precise?
+I feel it seems to imply we also have MLM as objective. how about: in this work we aim to develop a pretraining method which can directly learn the text-table alignment knowledge.}

-Unlike previous works that use the pretraining corpus to optimize unsupervised objectives like MLM \cite{herzig2020tapas,yin2020tabert}, we aim to directly capture the text-table alignment knowledge via three structure-grounded tasks: column grounding, value grounding and column-value mapping.\nop{Such multi-task objective benefit from two advantages: (1) Task-specific objective is easier to optimize compared with MLM, saving great amount of training time and computing resource.
+Unlike previous text-table pretraining works \cite{herzig2020tapas,yin2020tabert} that optimize unsupervised objectives like MLM during pretraining, {we carefully design three structure-grounded tasks}\nop{aim to directly capture the text-table alignment knowledge via three structure-grounded tasks}: column grounding, value grounding and column-value mapping.\nop{Such multi-task objective benefit from two advantages: (1) Task-specific objective is easier to optimize compared with MLM, saving great amount of training time and computing resource.
 (2) MLM is originally designed for modeling single NL sentence, and is weak at capturing the association between pair of sequences. \citeauthor{herzig2020tapas} also experiment with a sentence-table entailment objective but do not find it helpful for downstream task.}\nop{The following two sentences are the key, IMHO.
-Move up or highlight or reduce the sentences earlier in this paragraph} Our tasks are designed for finding the association\nop{correlation} between the unstructured text and structured table schema and are closely related to text-to-SQL.
-As a result, the learned alignment knowledge can be effectively transferred to the downstream task and improve the final performance.
+Move up or highlight or reduce the sentences earlier in this paragraph} {These tasks are related to text-to-SQL and can directly capture the text-table alignment during pretraining.} \nop{Our tasks are designed for finding the association\nop{correlation} between the unstructured text and structured table schema and are closely related to text-to-SQL.}As a result, the learned alignment knowledge can be effectively transferred to the downstream task and improve the final performance.